Writing

 rec_lim_mem = cur_lim_mem

-That rule is intentionally blunt.
-A restart might have nothing to do with memory, but if it might be an OOM kill, shaving memory is the wrong bet.
-CPU is less scary, so the script can still adjust it.
+That rule is quite blunt as of now.
+I am aware that a restart might or might not have anything to do with memory.
+But if it was an OOM kill, shaving memory is exactly the wrong move.
+CPU is less scary, so the script can still touch it.

-I also treat a few workloads as bursty.
-Jellyfin transcoding and Immich machine-learning jobs spend plenty of time looking idle, but their idle shape is not the shape I care about.
-They can still be upsized; they just do not get downsized because they happened to have a quiet week.
+There are a few workloads where I treat them as bursty.
+For instance, Jellyfin transcoding and Immich’s machine-learning jobs spend a lot of time looking idle, but idle is not really the shape that matters for them.
+They can still be upsized.
+They just never get downsized for having a quiet week.

-New deployments get similar caution.
-Normal upsizes and downsizes need the full 14 days of data.
-The exception is memory upsizing after restarts, because waiting two more weeks for a pod that keeps dying is not discipline.
-It is just delay.
+New deployments get the same caution.
+A normal upsize or downsize needs the full 14 days of data.
+The exception is memory upsizing after a restart.

 Node-fit simulation

-My two nodes are not interchangeable.
-The miniPC has much more memory than the Pi, and most heavier workloads should be deployed to miniPC.
+My two nodes present in the cluster are not really interchangeable.
+The miniPC has far more memory than the Pi, so the heavier workloads belong there.

-Before the script chooses what to put in a PR, it asks the Kubernetes API for live node capacity and current pod placement.
-Then it checks the projected request totals against a conservative budget: no more than 60% of allocatable CPU and 65% of allocatable memory, both for the cluster as a whole and for each node.
+Before the script decides what goes in a PR, it asks the Kubernetes API for live node capacity and current pod placement.
+Then it checks the projected request totals against a conservative budget.
+The budget allows no more than 60% of allocatable CPU and 65% of allocatable memory, both cluster-wide and per node.

 def check_fit(projected_by_node):